Entanglement capabilities of the spin representation of (3+1)D-conformal transformations: Discussion and conclusions

 entailing again $\gamma_5 = i \sigma_1\otimes\openone_2$.
 One then finds a different result: The entanglement capabilites of the following six generators of (pseudo-) conformal transformations vanish: $M_{23}$, $M_{24}$, $M_{34}$, $D$, $P_1$, $K_1$.
 All other generators have a non-vanishing entanglement capability within this gamma matrix representation.
 In other words, the introduction of a tensor product structure (TPS) for four-component spinors for which those are entangled leads to an unphysical (gamma matrix representation dependent) result.
 Furthermore, one might also like to argue that (passive) Lorentz/Poincar\'e transformations should not change the information content of spinors which is related to their intrinsic entanglement (if it is assumed to have a physical meaning).
 Consequently, we are led to conclude that only such TPS can be introduced for which a given spinor is not entangled.
-It seems worth mentioning that this result justifies the {\it ad hoc} ansatz (13.4) of Tokuoka (\citep{toku1}, Part II, p.\ 162).\\
+It seems worth mentioning that this result justifies the {\it ad hoc} ansatz (13.4) of Tokuoka (\citep{toku1}, Part II, p.\ 162).
+Concerning the direct product representation of solutions of the Dirac equation (\ref{ec1}), the interested reader is referred to ref.\ \cite{usch1}.
+In the case of massless fermions (neutrinos), direct product representations for spinors related to the two possible chiralities (\ref{ec1b}), (\ref{ec1c}) are given in eq.\ (3.64), p.\ 31, of \cite{usch1}.
+Direct product representations of spinors related to massive fermions can be found in eqs.\ (3.42), (3.43), p.\ 27, of \cite{usch1}.\\